Published by Economic Times August 27, 2014

 Customers queue up before the counters.
-At any point of time, there is only one customer at the counter (WIP Control).
-Only when his bill is complete does work on the next bill begin.
-When the queue grows longer, efforts are made to speed up billing but the rule of “completionstriggering- start” is never violated.
+At any point in time, there is only one customer at the counter (WIP Control).
+Only when her bill is complete does work on the next bill begin.
+When the queue grows longer, efforts are made to speed up billing but the rule of ‘completions-triggering-start’ is never violated.

 The take-away from this environment is that WIP control along with queue management is the only way to trigger work in an uncertain environment with shared resources executing independent projects.

-WIP control (a flow regulating mechanism) has been used effectively in production environments.
+WIP control (a flow regulating mechanism) has been used effectively in production environments, especially in the auto industry.
 Kanban cards, and the concept of limiting space has been deployed effectively to prevent piling of inventory between workstations to speed up flow.
-Even in job shop environments without these artificial limitations, the pressure on controlling WIP is always high because WIP is visible and is reported in financial statements.
-Many job shops focus on accelerating the flow by flushing out excess inventory towards month-end when financials are reported.
+Even in job shop environments without these artificial limitations, the pressure on controlling WIP is always high, because WIP is visible, and is reported in financial statements.
+Many job shops focus on accelerating the flow by flushing out excess inventory towards month-end, when financials are reported.
 So production environments have some flow enhancing mechanism of controlling the incoming rate to improve the outflow of completions – WIP management.

-However, WIP management is neglected in NPDD environments, primarily because it is usually invisible for long periods – drawings stored on hard disks are not out in the open like WIP on the shop floor.
-Even WIP of physical components at geographically spread out vendors is not visible collectively.
-There is never a problem space to keep multiple projects open, these open projects do not impact financial statements.
+However, WIP management is neglected in NPDD environments – even in the auto industry, primarily because it is usually invisible for long periods.
+Drawings stored on hard disks are not out in the open like WIP on the shop floor of an auto plant.
+Even the WIP of physical components at geographically spread out vendors is not visible collectively.
+There is never a problem of space to keep multiple projects open, as these open projects do not impact financial statements.
 The lack of WIP regulating mechanism is the reason for flow problems in NPDD environments.

 The way to improve flow here is to put aggressive WIP limitations in every critical resource group.
-Only when the specific work module meets the agreed closure criteria, another work module from the queue is to be allowed in–“one in and one out” rule of the cash counter.
+Only when the specific work module meets the agreed closure criteria, should another work module from the queue be allowed in – the ‘one in and one out’ rule of the cash counter.